 \subsection{Results}

-The results for non-honest (adaptive) forests are presented in Figure~\ref{fig:normalBnie}.
-In Section~B of the Supplementary Material, we report on the effect of honesty on predictive error as well as the mean squared differences in performance to causal forests for the adaptive and honest versions (Figures~S.~1~and~S.~3).
-The statistical analysis of the results is given in Table~\ref{tab:lmeradaptiveb} for forests without honesty and in Table~S.~1 of the Supplementary Material for forests with honesty.
+The results for adaptive forests are presented in Figure~\ref{fig:normalBnie}.
+In Section~2 of the Supplementary Material~A, we report on the effect of honesty on predictive error as well as the mean squared differences in performance to cf for the adaptive and honest versions (Figures~S.~1~and~S.~2).
+The statistical analysis of the results is given in Table~\ref{tab:lmeradaptiveb} for the adaptive version of forests and in Table~S.~1 of the Supplementary Material~A for the honest version.

-For Setup A -- with complicated confounding -- model-based forests without centering were not able to cope with the complicated confounding, but solely centering the treatment indicator (mob$(\hat{W})$) was beneficial.
-Additionally centering the outcome (mob$(\hat{W}, \hat{Y})$) did not further improve the results.
-Causal forests and the mobcf approach performed similarly but not as well as mob$(\hat{W})$ and mob$(\hat{W}, \hat{Y})$.

-For Setup B -- with randomized treatment assignment -- doubly centered methods (causal forests, mobcf, and mob$(\hat{W}, \hat{Y})$) were more successful in disentangling the more complex prognostic and predictive effects -- although it was not necessary to adjust for confounding.

-In Setup C -- with strong confounding -- uncentered model-based forests failed to overcome the strong confounding effect and therefore did not provide accurate estimates for the (constant) treatment effect.
-The performance could be fundamentally improved by centering of the treatment indicator (mob$(\hat{W})$) and even a bit more improved by additionally centering of the outcome (mob$(\hat{W}, \hat{Y})$).
-The mobcf approach performed slightly better than mob$(\hat{W})$ and causal forests, but not as well as mob$(\hat{W}, \hat{Y})$.

-In Setup D -- with unrelated treatment and control arms -- all methods had a higher MSE than in the other setups because jointly modeling the expected conditional outcomes for both arms has no benefit.
-Model-based forests without centering performed worse than all other methods followed by mob$(\hat{W})$, mob$(\hat{W}, \hat{Y})$ and mobcf.
-Best performances were achieved by causal forests (cf).